JohannaRangel/FinalProject_YelpGoogleMaps/README.md

-# Sentiment Analysis on Google and Yelp Reviews for Ulta Beauty
+# Sentiment Analysis on Google Maps and Yelp Reviews for Ulta Beauty
 ### Final Project - Henry Bootcamps Data Science
 > [!IMPORTANT]
 > _This activity (purely educational) corresponds to the final project of Bootcamp Henry - Data Science.
 It is part of our portfolio of practices that has allowed us to improve Data Science skills with real-world problems and data sets._